 Additional information on this career can be found at http://www.ascp.org/pdf/PhlebotomyTechnicianandDonorPhlebotomyTechnician.aspx.

-The phlebotomy course is designed to prepare individuals to work in a clinical setting as a Phlebotomist in accordance with procedures established by the National Committee for Clinical Laboratory Standards.
+The phlebotomy course is designed to prepare individuals to work in a clinical setting as a Phlebotomy Technician in accordance with procedures established by the National Committee for Clinical Laboratory Standards.

 How long is this course?

 The course runs for 8 weeks and includes lecture, simulated laboratory and clinical experience at area agencies.
-The Phlebotomy course consists of over 80 hours of lectures and labs, held on weekends at Delta College and over 230 hours of clinical experience, covering at least 8 hours per day on weekdays at various local agencies.
+The Phlebotomy Technician course consists of over 80 hours of lectures and labs, held on weekends at Delta College and over 230 hours of clinical experience, for a minimum of 8 hours per day during daytime hours Monday thru Friday at various local agencies.

 What kind of certification will I receive?